fareedfauzi/fareedfauzi.github.io/_cheatsheets/Threat-Attribution.md

 - Threat-Intelligence
 ---

 Hey yow.
 What's up?
-It's been a few months since I wrote anything.
-I came up with this idea for a blog topic when my ex-junior asked me, "Yed, how can we attribute a malware to a threat actor?"
-Then I remembered the first time I had to do it and asked the same question to myself at my current job.
+It's been a year since I wrote anything in my blog.
+I came up with this idea for a blog topic when my ex-junior asked me, "_Yed, how can we attribute a malware to a threat actor?_" Then I remembered the first time I had to do it and asked the same question to myself at my current job.

-Today, malware reverse engineering and threat intelligence are my day-to-day work.
-When I first joined my current employer, I was a pure malware analyst with basically zero knowledge of threat intelligence.
+Today, malware reversing and threat intelligence becane my day-to-day tasks.
+When I first joined my current employer, I was a pure malware analyst with basically zero knowledge of TI.
 But still, I had to do threat attribution whenever I worked on malware or threat research.

 As a first-timer in this whole threat intelligence scene, I honestly found attribution really tough.
 It felt overwhelming at the start.
 But after a year, reading a bunch of books, and constantly asking my senior teammates for guidance, I’ve managed to put together a few points on how we can attribute a piece of malware or a campaign to certain threat groups.

 That said, I’m still a noob even today.
 So this guide isn’t 100% correct.
 It’s just based on what I’ve read, what I’ve seen at work, and what I’ve learned from others.
 So, let’s go through a few aspects that can be used for threat attribution in threat intelligence.
 But, before that, let's talk about several importants code of conducts in threat attribution.

 # Code of conducts
-1. Stick to evidence, not guesses.
+1. **Stick to evidence, not guesses**.
 Assumptions can guide your analysis, but they should never be the foundation of your attribution.
-2. Attribution takes time.
+2. **Attribution takes time**.
 It’s rarely quick, sometimes it takes years of tracking and connecting the dots.
-3. One clue isn’t enough.
+3. **One clue isn’t enough**.
 An IP, a string, or a single sample won’t cut it.
 Always cross-check with multiple data points using your internal data or maybe ask other researchers.
-4. Track the bigger picture.
+4. Track the **bigger picture**.
 Document attack timelines, overlaps between campaigns, and differences in malware versions.
-5. Actors change.
+5. **Actors change**.
 Groups evolve their tools and sometimes shift their targeting, so keep an eye on how they grow over time.
-6. Expect deception.
+6. **Expect deception**.
 Advanced actors may deliberately leave behind false trails to mislead investigators.
 7. Attribution to a specific actor = hard.
 8. Attribution to a government/nation = way harder.
 Why?
     - Use front companies, proxies, or criminal affiliates
     - Naming a country can trigger diplomatic, legal, or military consequences.
     - Public reports are often toned down.
 That’s why you’ll often see phrasing like “likely linked to Chinese state interests” instead of direct blame.
-9. Know when to stop.
+9. **Know when to stop**.
 Usually, attribution ends at the actor-level (e.g., APT29), and you should always state your confidence level.
     - Use confidence ratings clearly:
       - Low = weak evidence, too many gaps.
       - Moderate = some solid evidence with supporting context.
       - High = strong, consistent, and well-corroborated evidence.
-10. Be transparent.
+10. **Be transparent**.
 Always explain what’s based on evidence, what’s assumption, and how you reached your conclusion.
-11. Don’t overstate.
+11. **Don’t overstate**.
 Use careful wording like “likely,” “possibly,” or “with moderate confidence” instead of making it sound absolute.

 # What usually you need to conduct threat attribution?